 Honestly, does anyone really decorate for a season other than Christmas?
 Other than throwing a few pumpkins around at Halloween, who has time to rearrange their decor every time a new season rolls around?
 Can “changing your decor” with the seasons be effortless?
 I think it can, and I hope to help you with a few quick tips on how to take a few seconds to decorate for fall.

-well, maybe more like 10 minutes.
-I’ll highlight a few ways I’ve found to decorate a lovely space that won’t take much time.
+I’ll highlight a few ways I’ve found to decorate a lovely space that won’t take much time OR money.

-One of the easiest ways I have found to create a warm and inviting Fall space is with signs.
+One of the easiest ways I have found to create a warm and inviting Fall decor is with signs.

 Materials to complete this sign:

 - a scrap piece of wood

 - Paint 2 or 3 coats of chalkboard paint on a scrap piece of wood and let dry

 - Use chalk to write a fun seasonal message like “Happy Fall y’all”